ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 1. If you want to migrate your network configuration, you might need a maintenance window.
 2. Network configuration migration might require network configuration changes in on-premises configuration

-## Power Systems Virtual Servers Service Instances support with Cloud Connections
-{: powervs-support-cloud-connections}

-Power Systems Virtual Server supports multiple services under the same account.
-Power VS Cloud Connections support only one service to utilize a Cloud Connection.
-If customer requires a configuration where multiple service instances are created under same account and there is need to share a Cloud Connection among them, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).